 You write this kind of letter if the institution you are applying for asks you to do so.
 Write your letter the same way you would write a letter for someone, i.e. introduce yourself by describing your background, speak about your qualities in a positive light, do not forget to mention where you fall short.
 At the same time, try to make your shortcomings look like strong points, or at least do not present absolute deal-breakers, like competencies limitations.

 You may want to mention you are aware of a certain problem, but you are working on it.
 Give a specific example.
-Do not dwell on your faults and flaws, however, as a letter of reference is not about your deficiencies, but about your gifts and skills.
+Do not dwell on your faults and flaws, however, as a Letter of Recommendation is not about your deficiencies, but about your gifts and skills.
 The information you provide will shed light on your values and objectives.